Ohio’s Broken School Funding System

 Twenty-four years after the state supreme court found Ohio’s school funding system unconstitutional in the first DeRolph vs. State of Ohio decision, Ohio’s students are still waiting for lawmakers to address the major shortcomings of Ohio’s school funding system.
 The current school funding formula does not provide adequate funding nor is it driven by what constitutes a high-quality education.
 It forces communities to choose: More property taxes or fewer opportunities for their kids.

-OEA believes that Ohio must enact a student-centered formula that is both predictable and ensures that all students have the resources to succeed regardless of where they live or their family’s income.
+Ohio must enact a predictable, student-centered formula that ensures that all students have the resources to succeed regardless of where they live or their family’s income.
 Additionally, the school funding formula should directly fund vouchers and charter schools rather than using deductions from the funding of local public schools.

 The Fair School Funding Plan is the Solution

 House Speaker Bob Cupp’s Fair School Funding Plan represents years of work by legislators, local school leaders, and education finance experts to craft meaningful alternatives to the current way Ohio funds education.
-It seeks to base funding on what students need based on the actual cost of providing a high-quality education, while reducing the need for frequent property tax increases.
+It seeks to base funding on what students need based on the actual cost of providing a high-quality education, while accounting for each local community’s ability to pay for that and reducing the need for frequent property tax increases.

 The future of this critical bill lies in the hands of your State Senator.

-Subject: Support Speaker Bob Cupp’s Fair School Funding Plan
+Subject: Support the House-passed Fair School Funding Plan